glesica/NKLandscapes.jl/README.md

     Stuart Kauffman as a "tunably rugged" fitness landscape.
-"Tunable ruggedness" captures the intuition that both the overall size of the landscape and the number of its local "hills and valleys" can be adjusted via changes to its two parameters, N and K, defined below.
+"Tunable ruggedness" captures the intuition that both the overall size of the landscape and the number of its local "hills and valleys" can be adjusted via changes to its two parameters, N and K...

-NK landscapes, and their various derivatives, are particularly useful for studying the process of evolution, both biological and computational, because they can be constructed in a variety of configurations.
+The NK landscape model, and its various derivatives, are particularly useful for studying the process of evolution, both biological and computational, because they can be constructed to exhibit a variety of interesting properties including neutrality..

 ## Tests